 Lemma 1: Let G be a complete weighted graph.
-The number of edges in which a random spanning tree on G and a specified target tree differ is at least 2n/3 with overwhelming probability.
+The number of edges in which a random spanning tree on G and a specified target tree differ is at least 2n/3 with probability 1 - o(1).

 Proof: Each edge in G appears in a random spanning tree with probability